OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 - the Elgato Stream Deck application is installed on your device

 Download the plugin and the profile, then double-click on them both. \
-The profile will be available from the profile list without overriding other Stream Deck profiles, titled "PharoStreamDeck". \
+The profile will be available from the profile list without overriding other Stream Deck profiles, titled **PharoStreamDeck**. \
 The profile will have no effect without the plugin, since the actions cannot have any effect.

 # How to use it